malik-mohamed-2009/malik-mohamed-2009/README.md

 I have been a lead software developer since 2009, on a mission to create exciting games and work alongside test developers to deliver great experiences.

-​My main focus is game development using Godot (formerly ITsMagic), and focus is mobile gaming as least three years ago.
+​My main focus is game development using Godot and focus is mobile gaming as least three years ago.

 ---